Grand Trunk Railway: Grand Trunk Corporation

 The Grand Trunk Railway Building on Warwick House Street in London continues to stand.
 Built by Aston Webb, the 7 storey building was built in 1907 with the banner The Grand Trunk Railway of Canada on 4 Warwick House Street and Canadian National Railway on Cockspur Street.
 CN no longer owns the building.
 The current tenant on the lower floor is The Original London Tour Centre at 17–19 Cockspur Street.

 In popular culture

 In Series 3, Episode 1 of Downton Abbey, which takes place during the spring of 1920, Robert Crawley, Earl of Grantham learns that he has lost most of the fortune that he received from his wife Cora, which Lord Grantham had largely invested in Grand Trunk Railway stock.

-The 1970s American rock band Grand Funk Railroad derived their name from the Grand Trunk Railway, whose lines passed through their hometown of Flint, Michigan.